Get Smart: What’s New In Health Care Technology

-Bye bye paper, hello real time online support that empowers caregivers and protects patient information - key in the identity-theft era.
-For example, Dell Health IT implements agile healthcare management systems that allow clinician access to data, clears the clutter, offers secure mobile solutions, improves IT connectivity, improves cloud storage and can respond to new security threats.
+Bye-bye paper, hello real-time online support that empowers caregivers and protects patient information - key in the identity-theft era.
+For example, Dell Health IT implements agile healthcare management systems that allow clinicians access to data, clears the clutter, offers secure mobile solutions, improves IT connectivity, improves cloud storage, and can respond to new security threats.
 The result?
 Nurses can monitor patient information from multiple devices with a single sign-on.

 Improved EMR Solutions